 Tax Payment Receipts

 Your canceled check is your receipt of payment.
-If you require a bill receipt, mail back the entire tax bill and we will return the top portion stamped paid.
+If you require a receipt, one can be obtained on this web site by using the View Online Property Tax Bill/Receipt - Town Assessment and Tax Information link (instructions provided).
 If your check can be the receipt, just mail the bottom stub (receiver's stub) with your check and keep the top portion for your records.
 If you pay in person, please bring in the entire bill so that we can receipt the top portion for you.

 The Town of Bethlehem does NOT collect school taxes.
 For assistance relating to your Bethlehem Central School District bill or receipt, please contact the School Business office at 518-439-7481, ext.
 31922 or visit their website.
 For questions regarding your current Ravena- Coeymans-Selkirk School District bill or receipt, please contact them at 518-756-5200 ext.
 6000, or visit their website.
 For assistance relating to your Guilderland Central School District bill or receipt, please contact the School Business Office at 518-456-6200, ext.
 3113 or visit their website.